-Our audit will be performed in accordance with U.S. generally accepted auditing standards, Government Auditing Standards, OMB Circular A-133, and the State Single Audit Guidelines.
+Our audit will be performed in accordance with U.S. generally accepted auditing standards, Government Auditing Standards, OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the State Single Audit Guidelines.

 We will not express an opinion on the effectiveness of internal control over financial reporting or compliance with laws, regulations, and provisions of contracts or grant programs.
-For audits done in accordance with OMB Circular A-133, the State Single Audit Guidelines, and Government Auditing Standards, our report will include a paragraph that states that the purpose of the report is solely to describe (a) the scope of testing of internal control over financial reporting and compliance and the result of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance, (b) the scope of testing internal control over compliance for major programs and major program compliance and the result of that testing and to provide an opinion on compliance but not to provide an opinion on the effectiveness of internal control over compliance and, (c) that the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over financial reporting and compliance and OMB Circular A-133 and the State Single Audit Guidelines in considering internal control over compliance and major program compliance.
+For audits done in accordance with Government Auditing Standards, the Uniform Guidance, and the State Single Audit Guidelines, our report will include a paragraph that states that the purpose of the report is solely to describe (a) the scope of testing of internal control over financial reporting and compliance and the result of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance, (b) the scope of testing internal control over compliance for major programs and major program compliance and the result of that testing and to provide an opinion on the effectiveness of internal control over compliance and, (c) that the report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over financial reporting and compliance and the Uniform Guidance and the State Single Audit Guidelines in considering internal control over financial reporting standards in considering internal control over financial reporting and standards in considering internal control over financial reporting and standards in considering internal control over financial reporting and the Uniform Guidance and the State Single Audit Guidelines in considering internal control over compliance and major program compliance.
 The paragraph will also state that the report is not suitable for any other purpose.